-

 The big questions in immunology research

-• We want to transform the understanding of how the immune cells make decisions.
+• We want to transform the understanding of how immune cells make decisions.

-• We’re searching for a way to ‘wind down’ or turn off immune responses to avoid and suppress autoimmune conditions.
+• We’re searching for safe, effective ways to ‘wind down’ or switch off harmful immune responses to avoid and suppress autoimmune conditions.

 • We’re working to manipulate and reverse the processes that drive allergies

-• We’re aiming to identify an individual’s risks of developing immune-related disorders and how we can correct the root causes.
+• We’re aiming to identify an individuals risks of developing immune-related disorders and correcting the root causes before disease develops.

 Autoimmune diseases are a leading cause of death in women under 65.